By Cory Phare

 “We’re not just talking about a failure in policy – we’re facing a crisis of understanding,” he said.
 “Studying the humanities can help us shed light on how to respond to the present by looking to the past for clues.”

-The local impacts of the Spanish flu were overwhelming.
+The local impacts of the influenza outbreak were overwhelming.
 During the height of that epidemic, Denver faced about 1,500 deaths in a four-month window; adjusting for today, that would be akin to adding 12,000 to 15,000 more deaths in the next few months, said Stephen Leonard, professor of history at MSU Denver who is also presenting at the May 14 event.

 “It was devastating,” he said.
 “In 1918, the public health care system was underfunded and totally overwhelmed when the more deadly second wave of the flu hit later that year.”

-Though much has changed in our understanding of epidemiology since the Spanish flu outbreak, there are many parallels to today’s COVID-19 outbreak, Leonard said.
+Though much has changed in our understanding of epidemiology since the outbreak, there are many parallels to today’s COVID-19 pandemic, Leonard said.

 From previous encounters with diseases such as tuberculosis and “the grip” (now known as influenza), people knew they were dealing with a highly contagious respiratory illness.
 As such, masks were widely adopted, as well as advice to “not spit on the sidewalk,” he said.
 A modified form of social distancing was adopted but not to the extent we know it today; it was not enough to keep the underfunded public-health system from being overwhelmed.